Try using our AI-powered skills generator to find skills for your target engineering role:

 - Process simulation and modeling (Aspen Plus/MATLAB)

-Of course, as an engineer you work in a very specialized field, and it’s important to show employers you have the skills you need for your specialization.
+Of course, it’s also important to show employers you have the skills you need for your specialization.

 Here are some of the top technical skills across five key engineering fields: